daranzolin/OLDdaranzolin.github.io/_posts/2018-01-07-probability-trees.markdown

 ```
 > bayes_probability_tree(prior = 0.07, true_positive = 0.95, true_negative = 0.98)
-The probability of having (prior) after testing positive is 0.068
+The probability of having (prior) after testing positive is 0.7814

 ```

 ![useful image]({{ site.url }}/assets/ptree1.png)

-The message produced follows Bayes Theorum: the probability of A, given B, is the probability of A and B divided by the probability of B.
+The message produced follows Bayes Theorum: the probability of A, given B, is the probability of A and B divided by the probability of B. Thus, there is a 78% chance that someone has X, given that they tested positive.

 I'm not sure how or if these simple statistical tasks could be expanded into a package, but I think it's worth considering.